intellistream/CStream/1.Fine-grained-stages/README.md

 The perfTool is platform-independent, which means it can work in all linux with perf_events.
 However, since not all perf envents are supported in some machines, the invalid perf event will result in a 'NA' string in csv or print, but not block the whole program.

 ## Energy Meters

-So far we support two kinds of Meters: the USB Meter based on ESP32, and intel's msr meter.
+So far we support three kinds of Meters: the USB Meter based on ESP32, Ltc2946, and intel's msr meter.
 You can specify one by set environment METER to one of following value, and kindly note they should be run under root

 * EspMeter, you should also have the esp32_power.ko loaded
+* Ltc2946Meter, refer to the Ltc2946 Evaluation kit with IIC, please make sure that your IIC works
 * IntelMeter, you should have the cpuid and msr driver loaded

 ## Dependencies

 ### Dependencies for long term support